open-pioneer/trails-starter/docs/reference/Package.md

 #### Referencing a single instance with qualifier

-When there are multiple implementations of an interface, the `qualifier` can be used to pick a specific one.
+When there are multiple services providing the same interface, the `qualifier` can be used to pick a specific one.
 The `qualifier` must match the value in the referenced service's `provides` section.

 ```js